 Ms. Brook Meakins - Attorney at Law

 Islands are iconic and tend to bring about mental images of Corona advertisements, the smell of sunscreen, lapping turquoise waves and sugary beaches.
-But for those that call islands home - particularly individuals from low-lying island nations who live just a few feet above sea level- island living is increasingly problematic, as climate change and rising seas threaten their very existence.
-This lecture explores the unique challenges that face low-lying islanders, including big picture politics such as international negotiations and litigation, relocation and outside opportunity and the difficulty of accepting foreign aid while maintaining an advocacy role.
-Climate Change is a global issue, but the impact for low-lying island nations and the individuals that call those islands home is severe, unique, and worthy of exploration.
+But for those individuals from low-lying island nations who live just a few feet above sea level- island living is increasingly problematic, as climate change and rising seas threaten their very existence.
+This lecture explores the unique challenges that face low-lying Islanders, including big picture politics such as international negotiations and litigation, relocation and outside opportunity and the difficulty of accepting foreign aid while maintaining an advocacy role.
+Climate Change is a global issue, but the impact on low-lying island nations and the individuals that call those islands home is severe, unique, and worthy of exploration.